pnp/powershell/documentation/Copy-PnPFolder.md

 ```

 ### -Overwrite
 If provided, if a file already exists at the TargetUrl, it will be overwritten.
-If omitted, the copy operation will be canceled if the file already exists at the TargetUrl location.
+If omitted, the copy operation will be canceled if the file already exists at the TargetUrl location when copying between two locations on SharePoint Online.
+If copying files from a local path to SharePoint Online, it will skip any file that already exists and still continue with the next one.

 ```yaml
 Type: SwitchParameter